LTMenezes/DotNetBulkOperations/README.md

     }
 ```

-After creating the models you can perform any bulk operation with them:
+After creating the model you can perform any bulk operation with them:
 ```csharp
 connection.BulkInsert<Model>(models);
 ```